FilecoinFoundationWeb/FF-Site/cms/blog/filecoin-mainnet-marks-three-years.md

   twitter:title: summary
   twitter:card: summary
 ---
-This week, Filecoin Foundation celebrates the three-year anniversary of the Filecoin network’s mainnet launch.
+This week, Filecoin Foundation celebrates the three-year anniversary of the Filecoin network’s Mainnet launch.
 And our vision for a better, more decentralized web has never been more urgent.

 Today’s internet is largely centralized, and most people say they don’t like that their data is in the hands of a few, ultra-powerful companies.
 In fact, 65% of Americans say they do not feel in control of how the information they share with websites and companies is used, according to a 2022 [Filecoin Foundation survey](https://fil.org/blog/new-survey-american-consumers-are-ready-to-change-up-to-web3/).